trothr/znetboot/CP_Commands.md

 The hypervisor will recognize the shortest unique value of any command and its arguments.

+Some common CP commands of use with Linux follow.

 # define storage

 Use the `define storage` command to change the size of